wltechblog/thingino-installers/cinnado-d1/README.md

 # This image will upgrade your camera from factory firmware to Thingino.
 Don't try to use this for upgrading afterwards!

+# NOTE

+There is a new variant of this cmaera not mentioned in the existing video!
+If you have a T31 processor, check the wifi chip.
+It should say Altobeam 6031, check the bottom line and if it ends with an X you need the 6031x zip file!

 This is a popular camera mostly because of its price.
 It is a typical PTZ 1080p camera with a T31L or T23 processor, and 8 megabyte flash.
 Installation video is here: https://youtu.be/phqR49t75Ak